-Prerequisite(s): ESL310(Second Language Acquisition), ESL320(Introduction to Linguistics)
+Prerequisite(s): 1 of EDADMIT(Education Department Admission), GRADEDADMIT(Graduate Education Department Admission); ESL310(Second Language Acquisition), ESL320(Introduction to Linguistics)

 ESL Literacy

 By focusing both on theory and practical skills, future ESL teachers will learn methods and strategies for planning and implementing literacy instruction for English Language Learners.
 The interaction of language learning and literacy, first language literary, biliteracy, and literacy assessment will all be explored.
 This course includes a 20-hour field placement.